-His key interests and expertise are in topics related to the implications of innovation in information technology and (non)participation in or (non)willingness to contribute to research, especially in the medical field.
+His key interests and expertise are in topics related to participation/non-participation in or willingness/unwillingness to contribute data for various purposes, especially in the medical field.

-Consent, communication of findings, and other criteria for (genomic) biobanks 2020 - present
+Consent, communication of findings, and other criteria for Personal Health Records and (genomic) biobanks 2020 - present

 The strive to continuously tailor research and care (also) based on genetic data requires research on the challenges and opportunities the new data landscape might bring for professionals as well as citizens being patient and non-patient.
 The theme of this project is investigation of ethical, legal, and psychosocial issues in local, national, and international operating biobanks, in particular issues regarding consent and communication of genetic findings, with the aim of informing researchers, organisations of data repositories, and citizens.

 This project will consider several [overlapping] issues in genetic medicine, starting within the setting of genomic biobanks.
 It will focus on conducting multiple scientific studies and their reports in scientific journals, including a conceptual paper about current and upcoming ethical, legal and psychosocial issues in genomics:

 - Incidental, additional and uncertain findings of genomic research;

 - How research and clinical ventures overlap in genomics, or indeed are alloyed together, and what issues this raises.

 with a research purpose - Lifelines/UK biobank, diagnostics purpose - Geneticlines, or hybrid purpose - 100.000 Genomes Project